 Scottish influence has been strong in the lowland regions, especially around Turakina.
 In Whanganui, a Friends (Quaker) school ran from 1920 to 1970, and a Quaker settlement, ‘Quaker Acres’, was established near the school's site in 1974.
 There are three well-known Anglican schools: Wanganui Collegiate (1854), with which St George’s primary school (1928) amalgamated in 2010, in Whanganui, and Nga Tawa (1891) and Huntley (1896) in Marton.
 Germans were among those who settled Marton, and the town has had a Lutheran church since 1876.

 Whanganui UCOL has major fine arts, craft and design programmes.
-The Whanganui branch of the New Zealand Historic Places Trust, later Heritage New Zealand, has ensured the survival of many notable buildings and historic sites.
-Specialist museums include the Army Museum in Waiōuru and the Whanganui Riverboat Centre in Whanganui.
+The Whanganui branch of the New Zealand Historic Places Trust, later Heritage New Zealand, ensured the survival of many notable buildings and historic sites.
+Specialist museums include the National Army Museum in Waiōuru and the Whanganui Riverboat Centre.

-Whanganui’s cultural buildings and institutions include the Royal Wanganui Opera House (built in 1899), the Ward Observatory (1903), the Sarjeant Gallery (1919) and the Wanganui War Memorial Hall (1960).
+Whanganui’s cultural buildings and institutions include the Royal Whanganui Opera House (built in 1899), the Ward Observatory (1903), the Sarjeant Gallery (1919) and the Whanganui War Memorial Hall (1960).

 One noted colonial artist was J. A. Gilfillan.
 His paintings and sketches, made between 1841 and 1847, give a faithful record of early Whanganui and some of its Māori and European inhabitants.
 Chromolithography was introduced to New Zealand in 1883 by Whanganui printer A. D. Willis, who published several important New Zealand pictorial books.
 Over 500 sketches, oils and watercolours by Whanganui-born Edith Collier are held by the Sarjeant Gallery.
 Glass engraver John Hutton is known for his work in Coventry Cathedral in England and St Paul’s Cathedral in Wellington.